growlf/djangobase/README.md

 ## DEVELOPMENT CYCLE

-Copy the generated code from the container into the local filesystem to make editing easier
+Copy the generated code from the container into the host's filesystem to make editing easier

     docker cp djangosite:/django/project ./

-Re-run the container using the local filesystem copy of the code.
+Re-run the container using the host's filesystem copy of the code.
 Edit files, add artifacts, etc - and then test with the following:

     docker-compose run --rm --name devsite -v ${PWD}/project:/django/project -v media:/django/project/media -v static:/django/project/static -p 8000:8000 djangoproject